 Expressive Arts Therapy

 I hold a certificate in Expressive Arts Therapy and am working towards international registration (REAT).
 I offer expressive arts therapy using a multitude of forms including visual art, collage, expressive writing and poetry, sand tray, music, movement, 3D assemblage, altar making, mask making, eco-art, and weaving.
 I view expressive creativity and art as a fundamental way to heal, resist oppression, grow, inspire and engage in transformative personal and collective change.
 Expressive art therapy works to make visible that which is subconscious, difficult to express in other ways, be in touch with our creative beings and spirits and to see yourself and the world in new ways.
 Expressive arts therapy works within the deeper and de-intellectualized levels of the self, helping to honor our inner truths and unspoken beauty and offer a gentle, reflective, positive way to witness, accept, and transform through struggle.
 Expressive arts therapy is embodied healing that merges with our innate, creative healing spirits, cultural and traditional healing knowledges, and works well in relation with other methods for a more holistic healing.

 Somatic experiencing (SE) is a specific somatic (soma = body) approach to therapy based on the idea that traumatic experiences and chronic stress are held in the body in different ways and this impacts the functioning of our nervous systems.
 These impacts may keep us from fully processing the experiences and lead to chronic issues like dysregulation and distress.
 SE draws on the innate wisdom of the body, and integrates this wisdom into your natural healing process.
 I weave Somatic Experiencing with other somatic therapeutic practices, such as expressive arts and narrative therapy.
 Some of my orientation to this work is grounded in the traditional healing practices I learned growing up and offered by healers in my home communities.
-I honor a person-centered, culturally responsive, non-appropriative, anti-oppressive, and embodied liberation approaches to the somatic work I engage with.
+I practice somatic work through an anti-oppressive and embodied liberation, person-centered, non-violent and collaborative, culturally responsive and non-appropriative approaches.